Meaning of Toll Manufacturing and Contract Manufacturing

 No Pre-production Activities

-The source company has no tension of vendor selection for raw materials, its pricing and quality.
+The source company has no tension of vendor selection for raw materials, pricing, and quality.
 The manufacturer needs to bother for the same.

 No Transportation Hassles